-During the year, other income and gains of the Group mainly consisted of subsidy income of approximately HK\$71 million (2019: approximately HK\$48 million), interest income of approximately HK\$9 million (2019: approximately HK\$14 million) and rental income of approximately HK\$25 million (2019: approximately HK\$26 million).
-Since there was no foreign exchange gains recorded during the year (2019: approximately HK\$41 million), the Group recorded a significant decrease of approximately 18.3% in other income and gains to approximately HK\$116 million (2019: approximately HK\$142 million) during the year, accounting for approximately 1.2% (2019: approximately 1.6%) of the Group's revenue.
+During the year, other income and gains of the Group mainly consisted of subsidy income of approximately HK\$93 million (2020: approximately HK\$71 million), interest income of approximately HK\$10 million (2020: approximately HK\$9 million), gross rental income of approximately HK\$26 million (2020: approximately HK\$25 million), write-off of long outstanding other payables and accruals of approximately HK\$10 million (2020: approximately HK\$2 million) and fair value gains on derivative financial instruments, net (i.e. the forward foreign exchange contracts) of approximately HK\$37 million (2020: NIL).
+Due to the increase in subsidy income, write-off of long outstanding other payables and accruals and fair value gains on derivative financial instruments, net recorded during the year, the Group recorded a substantial increase of approximately 55.0% in other income and gains as compared with that of 2020 to approximately HK\$180 million (2020: approximately HK\$116 million), accounting for approximately 1.6% (2020: approximately 1.2%) of the Group's revenue.

-During the year, the Group recorded an increase of approximately 6.1% in operating costs, which include administrative expenses, and selling and distribution expenses, to approximately HK\$853 million (2019: approximately HK\$804 million).
-The increase in the operating costs were mainly attributable to the increase in staff costs and the increase in the transportation expenses during the outbreak of the Epidemic.
-The percentage of operating costs of the Group reduced to approximately 8.5% (2019: approximately 9.0%) of the Group's revenue.
+During the year, the Group recorded an increase of approximately 14.9% in operating costs, including administrative expenses and selling and distribution expenses, as compared with that of 2020 to approximately HK\$980 million (2020: approximately HK\$853 million).
+The increase in the operating costs were mainly attributable to the increase in staff costs, import & export charges and transportation expenses.
+The percentage of operating costs of the Group increased to approximately 8.7% (2020: approximately 8.5%) of the Group's revenue.

-During the year, other expenses of the Group mainly consisted of foreign exchange losses (mainly resulting from the translation of trade receivables denominated in USD) of approximately HK\$307 million (2019: NIL) arising from the appreciation of the Renminbi ("RMB") against United States Dollar ("USD") as at 31 December 2020 by approximately 6.5% as compared with 31 December 2019, impairment of trade receivables of approximately HK\$3 million (2019: approximately HK\$1 million) and loss on disposal of items of property, plant and equipment, net of approximately HK\$6 million (2019: approximately HK\$13 million).
-Since there was foreign exchange losses recorded during the year, the Group recorded a substantial increase in other expenses to approximately HK\$320 million (2019: approximately HK\$18 million), accounting for approximately 3.2% (2019: approximately 0.2%) of the Group's revenue.
+During the year, other expenses of the Group mainly consisted of foreign exchange losses (mainly resulting from the translation of trade receivables denominated in USD) of approximately HK\$133 million (2020: approximately HK\$307 million) arising from the appreciation of the RMB against USD and loss on disposal of items of property, plant and equipment, net of approximately HK\$6 million (2020: approximately HK\$6 million).
+Due to the substantial decrease in foreign exchange losses during the year, the Group recorded a substantial decrease of approximately 53.6% in other expenses as compared with that of 2020 to approximately HK\$148 million (2020: approximately HK\$320 million), accounting for approximately 1.3% (2020: approximately 3.2%) of the Group's revenue.

-Finance costs of the Group decreased by approximately 32.7% to approximately HK\$92 million (2019: approximately HK\$137 million) for the year as compared to that of 2019, which was mainly attributable to the decrease in loan interest rate.
-Interest capitalised during the year was approximately HK\$9 million (2019: approximately HK\$10 million).
+Finance costs of the Group decreased by approximately 30.9% as compared with that of 2020 to approximately HK\$64 million (2020: approximately HK\$92 million) for the year, which was mainly attributable to the decrease in loan interest rate.
+Interest capitalised during the year was approximately HK\$10 million (2020: approximately HK\$9 million).

-Income tax expenses of the Group increased by approximately 10.2% to approximately HK\$129 million (2019: approximately HK\$117 million) for the year as compared to that of 2019.
-As deferred tax assets have not been recognized for certain tax losses incurred by certain subsidiaries, the Group's effective tax rate for the year remained at a higher level of approximately 45.0% (2019: approximately 35.5%).
+The Group's income tax expenses increased to approximately HK\$143 million (2020: approximately HK\$129 million) for the year, which was mainly attributable to the withholding tax derived from the dividends distribution by the People's Republic of China (the "PRC" or "Mainland China") subsidiary.
+As deferred tax assets have not been recognised for certain tax losses incurred by certain subsidiaries, the Group's effective tax rate for the year remained at a higher level.

-The profit attributable to equity holders of the Company for the year amounted to approximately HK\$131 million (2019: approximately HK\$146 million), representing a decrease of approximately 10.6% when compared to that of 2019.
-The decrease in the profit attributable to equity holders of the Company was mainly attributable to the significant increase in other expenses resulting from the foreign exchange losses, which has offset the positive impact of the increase in the Group's revenue and gross profit.
+The profit attributable to equity holders of the Company for the year amounted to approximately HK\$162 million (2020: approximately HK\$131 million).
+The increase in profit attributable to equity holders of the Company was mainly attributable to the increase in the Group's revenue, increase in other income and gains and decrease in other expenses as discussed above.